lukemurray/NgHierarchicalSelector/README.md

 ### Release notes
 v0.3
-  - Add in feedback about the async children loading
+  - Added in feedback about the async children loading
   - Default button to show the tree on the right side of control.
 Use no-button attribute to hide it

 v0.2